unckless/RobUnckless_Lab_Notebook/_posts/2019-07-01-EpiRAD-ddRAD-Poc.md

 verbose=YES                                 # additional job status info during the run: YES or NO trace=NO                                    # additional info useful to the developer team: YES or NO
 ```
-I saved and ran the script.
 You need to make a directory first called results it will right into.
+Then I saved and ran the script.
 Then I moved the results to a different name.
 ```
 mkdir results
 python rsitesearch.py